50-Word Mini-Stories: A Creative Writing Exercise

 - Reflections on Depression

-This page explores through six short essays the emotions and behaviours of depression, and also one of its most prevalent and pernicious causes - the experience of loneliness.
+This page explores through six short essays the emotions and behaviours of depression, and also one of its most prevalent and pernicious causes - the terrible experience of loneliness.

 - Reflections on Beauty